senaite/senaite2.com/docs/update.md

 sidebar_label: How to update SENAITE
 ---

-We regularly release new versions of SENAITE and the required add-ons.
+We regularly release new versions of SENAITE and the required Add-ons.
 Therefore, it is crucial to understand the steps required to update an existing SENAITE installation and how to run the upgrade steps to migrate your data from one version to the other.